 How to pick your perfect location

-You don’t have to have an exact spot picked out!
+You don’t have to have an exact spot picked out when you first begin planning!
 However, think about what part of the state you want to elope in.
+One of the best things about Colorado is the many different terrains and location options throughout the state.
 Colorado Springs is different from Boulder which is different from Buena Vista etc. Also consider if you want to hike, off road, or drive up a mountain pass.
 Picture your dream location and the first place that comes to mind when you think about eloping.
 Picking a location will also help you narrow down the time of year you elope, activities, and whether or not you can include guests.
 Connecting with a local photographer or planner here is really crucial because they can help you find the absolute best locations!